kevinbtalbert/kevinbtalbert.github.io/_posts/2023-10-27-pinecone-vector-db.md

 tags: pinecone ml ai cml cloudera

 ---
-*Here I demonstrate using Pinecone as a Vector DB for semantic search.*
+*In this article, I demonstrate using Pinecone as a Vector DB for semantic search.
+To achieve this, I leverage Jupyter notebooks in CML to simplify demonstrating a production use case in its component parts.*

 ![](/assets/posts/2023-10-27-pinecone-vector-db/PineconeVectorDBAndCloudera.png)

 ## What problem does Pinecone solve for the ML architecture?

 Pinecone's value proposition is in its support for a multitude of machine learning use cases.
 Its scalable by design-- supporting over a billion vectors and is suitable for LLM specific applications where the embedding space can be vast.
 It has low-latency searches which is critical for near-real time applications like what a chatbot use case would pose.
 Even in high-dimensional spaces, Pinecone responds quickly and efficiently.
 Pinecone supports hybrid search capabilities, high availability and is cost effective considering its managed architecture.

 In the context of large language models specifically, I explore below how one can implement Pinecone and the sentence transformers library from Hugging Face to effectively semantic search documents from a user-posed question.

 ## Demo of Pinecone as a Vector DB in CML

+In this Python script, I build a semantic search system for a knowledge base.
+I aim to convert a corpus of textual documents into vector representations, also known as embeddings, and store them into Pinecone.
+Once stored, I can easily retrieve the most relevant documents based on user queries.

+To achieve this, I utilize the `sentence-transformers/all-mpnet-base-v2` from HuggingFace that understand the context and semantics of sentences.
+When a user asks a question, I convert it into a similar vector representation and then search for the most closely matching vectors (documents) within Pinecone.
+The end goal is to quickly and accurately fetch the most relevant document or piece of information from the knowledge base in response to the user's question.

-The entire code base presented below can be viewed in Jupyter notebooks format: https://github.com/kevinbtalbert/Pinecone-For-Semantic-Search-In-CML
+**The entire code base presented below can be viewed in Jupyter notebooks format: https://github.com/kevinbtalbert/Pinecone-For-Semantic-Search-In-CML**

-1. Download and Install Python Libraries
+**1. Download and Install Python Libraries**

 Begin with installing the pip dependencies below from PyPi.
 The script uses pinecone-client for vector database operations, sentence-transformers to handle sentence embeddings, and torch for tensor operations and neural network functionalities.